Joint Active Learning with Feature Selection via CUR Matrix Decomposition: PROPOSED METHOD

 \subsection{Algorithm Analysis}

-{From the framework of ALFS, we can find that Algorithm 2 is the direct application of the classical two-block ADMM, although the problem has more than two block variables.
-All the subproblems in Algorithm 2 have closed-form solutions except $\mathbf{W}$, which is computed by the L-BFGS algorithm.
-Based on the classical convergence results, we can obtain the global convergence of {{Algorithm 2}} to the primal-dual optimal solution of problem (\ref{obj6}) (see \cite{boyd2011distributed,HeLiaoHanYang2002}).
-Further in \cite{HeYuan2012,HeYuan2014}, He $\&$ Yuan proves two kinds of iteration complexity results of ADMM, in ergodic and non-ergodic case.
-They present the global convergence rate by theoretically calculating the optimality condition gap after $k$ iterations.
-In the following we present both the global convergence and the iteration complexity results of Algorithm 2.
+{From the framework of ALFS, we can find that Algorithm 1 is the direct application of the classical two-block ADMM, although the problem has more than two block variables.
+All the subproblems in Algorithm 1 have closed-form solutions.
+Based on the classical convergence results, we can obtain the global convergence of {{Algorithm 1}} to the primal-dual optimal solution of problem (\ref{obj6}) (see \cite{boyd2011distributed,HeLiaoHanYang2002}).
+In the following we present both the global convergence and the iteration complexity results of Algorithm 1.

-\begin{theorem} For given constant parameters $\alpha$, $\beta$, $\gamma$, $\eta$ and given constant penalty parameters $\rho_1$, $\rho_2$.
-Denote the iteration sequence generated by {{Algorithm 2}} as
+\begin{theorem} For given constant parameters $\alpha$, $\beta$, $\gamma$ and given constant penalty parameters $\rho_1$, $\rho_2$, $\rho_3$.
+Denote the iteration sequence generated by {{Algorithm 1}} as

-Then we have the following results: \begin{enumerate} \item (Global Convergence) The sequence $\left\{ {\mathbf{\Sigma}}^k \right\}$ converges to a primal-dual optimal solution pair $({\mathbf{W}}^{\infty}$,${\mathbf{Z}}^{\infty}$,${\mathbf{\tilde{W}}}^{\infty}$,$\Lambda_1^{\infty}$,$\Lambda_2^{\infty})$, where $({\mathbf{W}}^{\infty},{\mathbf{Z}}^{\infty},{\mathbf{\tilde{W}}}^{\infty})$ is the global optimal solution of problem (\ref{obj6}) and ${\mathbf{W}}^{\infty}$ is the global optimal solution of problem (\ref{obj5}). \item (Constraint Satisfactory) Both constraint violations will converge to zero, e.g.
+Then we have the following results: \begin{enumerate} \item (Global Convergence) The sequence $\left\{ {\mathbf{\Sigma}}^k \right\}$ converges to a primal-dual optimal solution pair $({\mathbf{W}}^{\infty}$,${\mathbf{\widehat{W}}}^{\infty}$,${\mathbf{\widetilde{W}}}^{\infty}$,${\mathbf{Z}}^{\infty}$,$\Lambda_1^{\infty}$,$\Lambda_2^{\infty}$,$\Lambda_3^{\infty})$, where (${\mathbf{W}}^{\infty}$,${\mathbf{\widehat{W}}}^{\infty}$,${\mathbf{\widetilde{W}}}^{\infty}$,${\mathbf{Z}}^{\infty}$) is the global optimal solution of problem (\ref{obj6}) and ${\mathbf{W}}^{\infty}$ is the global optimal solution of problem (\ref{obj5}). \item (Constraint Satisfactory) Both constraint violations will converge to zero, e.g.

-\item (Ergodic Iteration Complexity) Let $({\mathbf{W}}^*$,${\mathbf{Z}}^*$, ${\mathbf{\tilde{W}}}^*$,$\Lambda_1^*$,$\Lambda_2^*)$ be an optimal solution pair, we have
+\item (Ergodic Iteration Complexity \cite{HeYuan2012}) Let $({\mathbf{W}}^*$,${\mathbf{\widehat{W}}}^*$,${\mathbf{\widetilde{W}}}^*$,${\mathbf{Z}}^*$,$\Lambda_1^*$,$\Lambda_2^*$,$\Lambda_3^*)$ be an optimal solution pair, we have

-where $C_1$ denotes a constant related with ${\mathbf{\Sigma}}^0$ and ${\mathbf{\Sigma}}^*$. \item (Non-ergodic Iteration Complexity) The non-ergodic iteration complexity can be written as
+where $C_1$ denotes a constant related with ${\mathbf{\Sigma}}^0$ and ${\mathbf{\Sigma}}^*$. \item (Non-ergodic Iteration Complexity \cite{HeYuan2014}) The non-ergodic iteration complexity can be written as

 where $C_2$ also denotes a constant related with ${\mathbf{\Sigma}}^0$ and ${\mathbf{\Sigma}}^*$ and ${\cal{H}}$ is a matrix related with ${\mathbf{X}}$ as follows,